 A small amount of Albumin in the urine is sometimes referred to as urine Microalbumin, hence the name of the test .

 Turnaround time for this test is normally 1 business day.

-This urine test measures the levels of protein, creatinine and protein/creatinine ratio (A/G ratio), to assess kidney disease, kidney damage or other conditions such as infections.
+Protein, Total, Random Urine with Creatinine Test measures the levels of protein, creatinine and protein/creatinine ratio (A/G ratio), to assess kidney disease, kidney damage or other conditions such as infections.